 The Marine and Coastal Access Act places a duty on the Secretary of State to make, where such access does not already exist, a continuous route open to the public next to the coast all the way around the coast of England and Wales.
 This could have big implications on a few properties next to our coast.
 To read the full article, click here.

-Tagsbuilding survey cardiff chartered surveyor coastal property coastal rights of way consult chartered surveyors cost saving enter your home expert witness glebe land sales help to sell a property home access home improvement home privacy home sales increase house prices house values insulation Local Authority access to your home marine and coastal access act new homes market november house price rises off plan property off plan property buying popular again party wall surveyor Property market outlook 2010 property sales Property Selling Advice property tax save money sell a property surveyor valuation vince cable £1
+Tagsbuilding building survey chartered surveyor coastal property coastal rights of way consult chartered surveyors cost saving enter your home expert witness glebe land sales help to sell a property home home access home buyers home improvement home privacy home sales increase house house prices house purchase house values insulation marine and coastal access act mortgage new homes market news newsletter november house price rises off plan property off plan property buying popular again party wall surveyor property property market Property market outlook 2010 property news property sales Property Selling Advice property tax purchase save money sell a property surveyors valuation vince cable £1

 Join Us On Facebook